Sweeistaken/w1sh3ll/README.md

-# wishell
+# WiSHell
-SH-like shell for Windows!
+Windows SHell, an SH-like shell for Windows.